-In doing this, we deliver what’s called the Cost/Revenue Analysis.
+In doing this, we deliver what’s called the Cost/Revenue Model.
 This takes every measurable requirement that ERP affects, adds the avoided costs, eliminated costs, cost savings as well as opportunities for revenue enhancements.

 And NOW we begin to get an idea of which ERP package solves which of these issues.
 The evaluation is much more focused – if manufacturing scheduling will save $11,000 and inventory visibility saves $2,000 – guess which feature we’ll prioritize during the demos?